lienzhuzhu/lienzhuzhu.github.io/_pages/about.md

 Hi, I am Lien Zhu.
 Currently, I am a Master of Engineering in Computer Science and Engineering student interested in security.

-# Messages

-I have spent much time this year in the academic side of computer science and engineering and have come to appreciate the culture of sharing knowledge.
-I plan on using this site as my main homepage because of the robust capabilities for blogging and other functions of the [AcademicPages](https://github.com/academicpages/academicpages.github.io "AcademicPages Github repo") template that will help me share what I learn.
-My old homepage is now my [development](https://lienzhu.dev "My Old Homepage") site.
-I am still moving things in between them and deciding what is relevant for different interested readers.
-I think I will showcase projects in development at that domain and use this web site to discuss their design and construction.

 # What I do in 1 Sentence

 I have been working a lot with [performance monitoring](/articles "Research Blog").